 Melanie shared thanks for Will's work on this and gratitude that we have money to make the transition happen.
-Cherylasked if the contract was ever executed with CCH.
-Will said that they never signed anything with CCH.

 Jamie Rife shared that the April 6 meeting of the Colorado Statewide HMIS Collaborative went well.
 This was the first Collaborative meeting following the MDHI decision to change HMIS Lead Agency designation.
 Jamie and Rebecca Mayer shared that there is a great deal of work that the Collaborative is doing to prepare for the vendor transition.
 Subcommittees and work groups are meeting throughout the month.